shireen30/gitstory3/story.md

-This is the story of Sam and Harry who were freinds.
+This is the story of Sam and Harry who were friends.
+They met in school and then became best friends.